to heal society, we must heal ourselves

 We envision a collective of conscious beings, a world in which human beings understand their oneness with all living things, and treat all living things with compassion, care, and respect.
 We know that this vision is possible, but it can only become a reality once we awaken to the truth of who we are, heal ourselves from our conditioning, and begin acting in ways that are motivated by love and the understanding of our oneness with all living beings.
 Peace is possible, and it starts with us.

 "We were saying how very important it is to bring about in the human mind the radical revolution.
 The crisis is a crisis in consciousness, a crisis that cannot anymore accept the old norms, the old patterns, the ancient traditions, and continuing what the world is now, with all the misery, conflict, destructive brutality, aggression and so on.
 Man is still as he was, is still brutal, violent, aggressive, acquisitive, competitive, and he has built a society along these lines.

 What we’re trying to do is see if we cannot radically bring about the transformation of the mind, not accept things as they are but understand them, examine them, and give your heart and your mind to thinking out a way of living differently.

 But, it depends on you, not somebody else—because in this there is no teacher, no pupil.
 There’s no leader.
 There’s no guru.
 There’s no master, no savior.
 You are the teacher, the pupil, the leader, the guru of everything, and to understand is to transform."

-Conscious Collective aims to help create a society of conscious and loving beings by helping individuals awaken to their essential oneness with all of life, be free of their psychological suffering, heal from their conditioned habit patterns, and live a life that is harmonious and beneficial to the Earth and its inhabitants.
+Conscious Collective aims to contribute to a society of conscious and loving beings by helping individuals awaken to their essential oneness with all of life, heal from their conditioned habit patterns, and live a life that is harmonious and beneficial to the Earth and its inhabitants.